On the shores of Lake Nzerakera in the northern section of the Nyerere National Park (formerly known as Selous Game Reserve), Southern Tanzania.

 GPS co-ordinates of Siwandu Main Camp: 7° 40 '19 " S - 38 ° 07 '23 " E

-Guests will be usually collected by car at Siwandu Airstrip, which is 5 mins drive from camp.
+Guests are usually collected at Siwandu Airstrip, 5 mins drive from camp.

-Coastal Aviation, Safari Airlink and ZanAir fly to Siwandu Airstrip from Dar es Salaam, Arusha, Seronera or the Migration Capital, Zanzibar, Kilwa, Mafia and Ruaha.
-Approximate flight time from Dar es Salaam is 45 mins.
+Coastal Aviation, Auric, Safari Airlink and ZanAir ﬂy to Siwandu Airstrip from Dar es Salaam, Arusha, Zanzibar, Kilwa, Maﬁa and Ruaha.
+Approximate ﬂight time from Dar es Salaam, is 45 mins.

-Selous Game Reserve is wonderful to visit throughout the safari season.
+Nyerere National Park (formerly known as Selous Game Reserve) is wonderful to visit throughout the safari season.
 The months from June to October tend to be dry and warm with a temperature range of 16˚C at night to 35˚C in the day; at this time of year the animals are drawn to dwindling water supplies in the lakes around the river and with vegetation sparse, this is the perfect season for walking and for larger concentrations of game.

-Due to the regional topography and the proximity to water sources, our activities generally leave after a leisurely breakfast, which leaves more time to explore the reserve before returning for lunch.
-Early drives can be arranged in camp on request and subject to availability.
-Afternoon activities start out after tea at the reception and return for evening drinks around the camp fire.
-Night drives are not allowed in the Selous.
-To avoid the heat of the midday sun, game walks are either at dawn or in the early evening.
+Due to the topography and the close proximity to water sources, our activities generally start at 8am after a leisurely breakfast, affording more time to explore the reserve before returning for lunch.
+Earlier morning drives can be arranged in camp on request.
+Afternoon to sunset activities start after tea and return for evening drinks around the camp ﬁre.
+Night drives are not permitted in the Nyerere National Park.
+To avoid the midday heat, walking safaris are either at dawn or in the early evening.

-Due to safety concerns and other guests’ enjoyment of the camps we accept children from six years old with international bookings and children from 10 years old with resident bookings.
+Due to safety concerns, we accept children from six years old with international bookings and children from 10 years old with resident bookings.
 At Siwandu we have a limit of two children (aged 6 – 11) in each camp at any one time.
-If guests book Siwandu Private Camp no child policy applies.
-Children in camp are the responsibility of the parent or guardian at all times.
-Single beds can be added to the tents to make triples or quadruples but for children under 18 years of age.
+If guests book Siwandu Private Camp, no child policy applies.
+The camp is unfenced and children are the responsibility of their parent or guardian, at all times.
+Single beds can be added to the tents to make triples or quadruples but only for children under 18 years of age.

 Rates & money

-Final bills are payable in US Dollars, Tanzanian Shillings, Euros and Pounds Sterling; credit cards (Mastercard, Visa, Amex) but a 5% surcharge is applicable.
+Final bills are payable in US Dollars, (cash US Dollars post-issue 2006) Tanzanian Shillings, Euros and Pounds Sterling.
+Guests can also pay with credit cards (Mastercard, Visa, Amex, JCB), PayPal or several Mobile Provider Payment Facilities such as Mpesa and Airtel Money.
+A 5% surcharge is applicable.

-All rooms are fitted with a small safe which can be programmed by the guest.
+All tents are fitted with a small safe programmed by the guest.

 Health & dietary